Posts Tagged interventionism

 The Internet is not public property.
 Telecommunications companies have spent billions of dollars on network infrastructure all over the world.
 They did so in the hope of selling communications services to customers willing to pay for them.
 The government has no right to effectively nationalize ISP’s by telling them how run their networks.

-Proponents of net neutrality love to invent hypothetical scenarios of ways companies could abuse customers.
-It is true that a free society gives people the freedom to be stupid, wrong, and even malicious.
-The great thing about capitalism is that it also gives people the freedom to decide whom they want to do business with.
-A socialized Internet takes away that freedom and turn it over to politicians and lobbyists.
+Proponents of a mixed economy like to invent hypothetical scenarios of ways companies could abuse customers.
+It is true that a free society gives people the freedom to be stupid, wrong, and malicious.
+The great thing about capitalism is that it also gives people the freedom for the most consumer-friendly business to win.
+A regulated Internet takes away that freedom and turn it over to politicians and lobbyists.
+History shows that most attempts to improve outcomes by regulating markets worsen the very problems they were intended to solve.
+That is how the USA ended up with the current overpriced, monopolistic oligopoly providers.
 Why do “net neutrality” advocates ridicule politicians for comparing the Internet to a “series of tubes,” and then trust them to regulate it?

 Further reading: